This website uses cookies. (own site + third party, mostly socials) Privacy Policy

 Her practice has to be understood in the aftermath of Brazilian Neo-Concrete movements as well as post-minimalist strategies but also shows affinities with the vernacular and local traditions.

+Many dualities hold her works together.
+She has a desire to compose clean and straight forms by using soft, organic, handmade fabrics that are not fixed on or around a frame.
+She prefers to leave space open.
+A gently displacement of air can already move the fabric, as if it could dance.
+This occurrence causes confusion in the viewer as the static looking sculptures seem to come alive.
 Everything is chosen with great care, including the bar or frame that supports her work.
 Her main materials are wool, brass rods, bronze, lead and beeswax.
 Contrary to our expectations, the shiny gold-like color of the supporting structure is actually less valuable than the pigmented beeswax with its modest appearance.
 She combines organic and inorganic materials that touch each other in a subtle way.
 Her delicate and sensual works incorporate the space and light of their environment.
 In a work like Lapse #4, she manages to connect wall and floor.
 Gravity and balance are key elements in the presentation and make up of her compositions.

 Paloma Bosquê has presented work at the Jewish Museum in New York, the Museum of Contemporary Art in Detroit and the Biennial of Mercosul in Porto Alegre.